resham-chana/team_member_documentation/README.md

 - Gentle written feedback is preferred
     - And feedback that is [**Balanced/ObjectIve/Specific/Timely**](https://www.revolutionlearning.co.uk/article/the-boost-feedback-model/)
 - When you give me a task please email me with a breakdown in a list format.
+    - I will do the same when I give a task to you.

 ---